Page contents

 It’s essential for Deputies to maintain clear records of the actions they take.
 This includes keeping receipts and noting bank statements.

 Keeping records as they go is essential.
-As Deputies are required to report to the Office of the Public Guardian annually for all funds spent, actions taken and decisions made.
+Deputies are required to report to the Office of the Public Guardian annually for all funds spent, actions taken and decisions made.

 Although this may seem onerous, safeguarding the person in need and protecting their funds is rightly taken extremely seriously.

-To support the understanding of their fiduciary role, Deputies should ensure they check and refer to the specific terms of their court order.
+To support the understanding of their role, Deputies should ensure they check and refer to the specific terms of their court order.
 They should also use of the in-depth guidance issued by the Office of Public Guardian once they’re appointed.

 This breaks down the requirements of a Deputyship and provides useful guidance on acting in the individual’s best interests.